isuzwal/second-brain-front-end/README.md

-#  Second Brain Web App
+#  Orbix Web App

-Second Brain is a modern web app that helps you **organize, store, and retrieve knowledge** like never before.
+Orbix is a modern web app that helps you **organize, store, and retrieve knowledge** like never before.
 Think of it as your personal "digital brain" — where ideas, notes, bookmarks, and resources live in one place.

 ---